 There’s no denying that sharing your brand story is tremendously beneficial to your brand.
 In fact, it’s pretty much crucial if you want to compete in a crowded marketplace.
-But whenever you read about the best brand storytelling, it’s usually praising titans like Apple or Nike.
+But whenever you read about great brand storytelling examples, it’s usually praising titans like Apple or Nike.
 While these brands are certainly talented, it can be a little disheartening to compare yourself to them—especially if what your brand does or sells isn’t exactly glamorous.

 Still, we believe you can tell a compelling brand story—even if you’re not an innovative tech company or producer of elite athletic gear.
 But we also know that sometimes you need to see things to believe them.
 That’s why we’ve compiled some of our favorite examples of brand storytelling to prove that there are plenty of simple, creative ways to tell a brand story that resonates, energizes, uplifts, and inspires.